pkhead/FloodForge/README.md

 # FloodForge

-FloodForge is a project that is meant to remake the current Rain World tools in C++.
+FloodForge is a C++ remake of a few Rain World modding tools.

 It aims for intuitive controls, clean ui, and as few dependencies as possible.